lautomator/web-404-crawler/readme.md

 * [untangle xml parser module](https://untangle.readthedocs.io/en/latest/)

 ## Setup and How to use
 Download, fork, or clone this repository.
+Enter the url of the sitemap, the host domain, and the report options in the settings area towards the top of the script.
 You can run this script from a server or locally.
 Go to the root directory: `cd` into the `web-404-crawler`.
-Run the script: `python3 check-urls.py <xml site map>`.
-The only required arg is the url of the xml sitemap.
+Run the script: `python3 check-urls.py.